M. Goldschmidt Holding

 M. Goldschmidt Holding is a holding company owned by Mikael Goldschmidt and headquartered in Copenhagen, Denmark.
 Established in 1979, its activities mainly consist of real estate and private equity investments.
 It controls companies with a total of 1,350 employees and has DKK 2.3 billion in total equity (2016).

 Headquarters

-M Goldschmidt Holding is headquartered is an early-20th century building occupying the gore between Grønningen (No. 21-25) and Store Kongensgade in central Copenhagen.
+M Goldschmidt Holding is headquartered in an early-20th-century building occupying the gore between Grønningen (No. 21-25) and Store Kongensgade in central Copenhagen.
 The building is the former headquarters of Nordisk Livsforsikring Selskab (English: Nordic Life Insurance Company).
 It was built in 1910 by Axel Preisler and was renovated in 2006.

 Subsidiaries

 M. Goldschmidt Ejendomme

 M. Goldschmidt Ejendomme owns a portfolio of real estate mainly in the Greater Copenhagen area.
 The core of the portfolio is referred to as the Golden Truiangle and is surrounded by Grønningen, Store Kongensgade and Esplanaden.
 It comprises the properties at covering Grønningen 17-25, Poul Ankers Gade, Store Kongensgade 128-134B, Store Kongensgade 122, Jens Kofods Gade 2, Hammerensgade 1 and Store Kongensgade 118/Hammerensgade 2.